o-daneel/Lunii.QT/README.md

 A Python QT app to manage <u>Lunii</u> and <u>Flam</u> Storytellers, including **reorder** / **import** / **export** / **hide** / **firmware download**
 for Windows / Linux / macOS
 (compatible with STUdio archive, **with** transcoding)
+### Firmware 3.2.x

+Lunii.QT has been updated to support the latest firmware (3.2.2 and later).

+There are **two solutions** to ensure compatibility and keep your stories safe:

+1. **Keep your previous `.md` file:**
+   If you already have a backup of your device's `.md` file from before the upgrade, simply keep it in the root directory of your Lunii **and** copy it to your user's directory in `.lunii-qt` (e.g. `%HOME%\.lunii-qt\` on Windows or `$HOME/.lunii-qt/` on Linux/macOS).
+This will allow Lunii.QT to continue managing your stories as before.

+2. **Download the upgrade file `fa.bin`:**
+   If you do not have the previous `.md` file, you can download the firmware upgrade file `fa.bin` using Lunii.QT (see [Firmware upgrade](#firmware-upgrade) section above).
+Rename it to `fa.322.bin` (with the correct version) and place it in your user's directory in `.lunii-qt` (e.g. `%HOME%\.lunii-qt\` on Windows or `$HOME/.lunii-qt/` on Linux/macOS).

+At least one of those files must be present in your user's `.lunii-qt` directory for Lunii.QT to support import feature with firmware 3.2.2 and later.

+> **Note:** If this procedure was not correctly followed, the Log window in the application will provide more details to help you understand and resolve any issues.

+> **Important:**
+> When Lunii releases a new firmware version, Lunii.QT itself may need to be updated to support it.
+However, if one of the required files (`.md` or `fa.3xx.bin`) is available and import is working, any subsequent firmware update should be transparent to the user—no further action is needed unless compatibility issues arise.

 ### Hardware supported:
 * **v1, v2**  (full Support)